lightrun-platform/koolkits/README.md

 ```shell
 kk <POD-NAME> <LANGUAGE> <DEPLOYMENT-NAME>
 ```

-## ❓ What is a KoolKit? ❓

-KoolKits (**K**ubernetes t**oolkits**) are language-specific container images that contain a (highly-opinionated) set of tools for debugging applications running in Kubernetes pods.
-You can read more about the motivation behind this project [here](#Motivation).

-Those images are intended for use with the new `kubectl debug` feature, that spins up [Ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) for interactive troubleshooting.
-A KoolKit will be pulled by `kubectl debug`, spun up as a container in your pod, and have the ability to access the same process namespace as your original container.

-Since production containers are usually **[rather bare](https://cloud.google.com/architecture/best-practices-for-building-containers#remove_unnecessary_tools)**, using a KoolKit enables you **troubleshoot with power tools** instead of relying on what was left behind due to the generosity (or carelessness) of whoever originally built the production image.

 ## 👇 Available KoolKits 👇

 Each of the folders in this repo contains the Dockerfile - and a short explanation of - the debug image.
 All KoolKits are based on the [`ubuntu:20.04`](https://hub.docker.com/layers/ubuntu/library/ubuntu/20.04/images/sha256-57df66b9fc9ce2947e434b4aa02dbe16f6685e20db0c170917d4a1962a5fe6a9?context=explore) base image, since real people need real shells.